edora-christiankaaber/eudi-doc-attestation-rulebooks-catalog/rulebooks/social-security/attestation-rulebook-wp6-ehic.md

       "maxLength": 50,
       "description": "Unique document identifier assigned by the competent institution.
 This value identifies the specific EHIC document and may be used for administrative validation.", "$comment": "Namespace: urn:dgempl:pubeaas:v1:attribute:document_number"
+    },
+    "subject": {
+      "type": "object",
+      "description": "The represented subject for the EHIC, only used in the representation scenario.
+The information should match a physical identifcation means to be used in verifications along with the digital verification.", "$comment": "Namespace: urn:dgempl:pubeaas:ehic:v1:attribute:subject",
+      "properties": {
+        "forenames": {
+          "type": "string",
+          "minLength": 1,
+          "maxLength": 155,
+          "description": "All forenames for the subject of the EHIC.", "$comment": "Namespace: urn:dgempl:pubeaas:ehic:v1:attribute:subject:forenames"
+        },
+        "familynames": {
+          "type": "string",
+          "minLength": 1,
+          "maxLength": 155,
+          "description": "All familynames for the subject of the EHIC.", "$comment": "Namespace: urn:dgempl:pubeaas:ehic:v1:attribute:subject:familynames"
+        },
+        "date_of_birth": {
+          "type": "string",
+          "minLength": 10,
+          "maxLength": 10,
+          "description": "Date of birth for the subject of the EHIC.
+Represented as ISO 8601-1 YYYY-MM-DD", "$comment": "Namespace: urn:dgempl:pubeaas:ehic:v1:attribute:subject:date_of_birth"
+        }
+      },
+      "required": ["forenames", "familynames", "date_of_birth"],
+      "additionalProperties": false
     }
   },
   "required": [